WARNING! Scam Alert

 • Immediately contact All In (334.598.4411) to notify us that you are a victim of online account takeover.
 All In will assist you with:

-• Disabling online account access
+• Disable online account access

-• Changing online banking credentials
+• Change online banking credentials

-• Maintain a written chronology of what happened, what was lost, what agencies you have reported the incident to, as well as the representative spoken to, the phone number, and any relevant reference number(s).
+• Maintain a written chronology of what happened, what was lost, what agencies you have reported the incident to, as well as the representative spoken to, the phone number and any relevant reference number(s).

 • File a police report and provide the facts and circumstances surrounding the loss.
 Having a police report on file will facilitate dealing with insurance companies, financial institutions, and other establishments.